-There has been no significant and/ or material order(s) passed by any Regulators/Courts/Tribunals impacting the status of the Company
+There has been no significant and/ or material order(s) passed by any Regulators/Courts/Tribunals impacting the status.
+Further the Company received a notice from BSE dated August 10, 2017 regarding issue related to suspected shell company and appointment of forensic auditor thereon.
+BSE requested to submit various